 While all the free surfing in Barbados makes it a great destination, the history found throughout this island is astounding.
 Hunte’s Gardens offers some of the most lucrative botanical gardens in the entire Caribbean.

 You can even go underground to Harrison’s Cave and explore one of the world’s natural wonders for several hours.
 The historical buildings and townships give the island a living history and can keep you busy for your trip.

 Probably one of the most famous locations in the Caribbean is Jamaica and the different attractions it offers visitors coming to the area.
 Jamaica is both family-friendly and couple-friendly, with lots of things to do throughout the day and giving visitors that resort experience.

 In the capital of Jamaica, Kingston, there are mountains, gardens, and beaches that have a number of activities to enjoy.
 Dunn’s River Falls and Park is probably one of the most visited areas in the country throughout the year.

 There are tours available for the whole day, or half day, and you can even have a choice in transportation.
 Buses, off-road vehicles, and boats allow guests to travel around the island and enjoy the natural beauty offered.

 Water sports like river rapids, snorkeling, and riding horses in the ocean are some of the most sought-after experiences on the island.

-The country of Trinidad and Tobago is ideal for those who enjoy walking and biking throughout the trip.
-Many habitats are found throughout this island and they are filled with exotic birds native to the area.
+Trinidad and Tobago is ideal for those who enjoy walking and biking throughout the trip.
+Many habitats are found throughout this island, filled with exotic birds native to the area.